 Generating links to your content is imperative for gaining more brand publicity.
 And, if you’re struggling to generate links then the promise of gaining lots of links fast via black-hat techniques can be very tempting.
-But, using black hat techniques (the worst among them, cloaking and buying links from ‘bad neighbourhoods’) is like robbing a bank for a ‘get rich quick’ scheme.
-It may seem like a quick fix but the consequences will leave you in a worse place than you were originally.
+But, using black hat techniques (the worst among them, cloaking and buying links from ‘bad neighborhoods’) is like robbing a bank for a ‘get rich quick’ scheme.
+It may seem like a quick fix but the consequences will leave you in a worse place than you were original.

 So, on to more positive things!
 In this blog post we’re going to explain five ways to generate more links for your content, and they’re all completely white hat!